 Bar Fondamental is a new venue entirely dedicated to craft beer, opening its doors in the Pigalle district.
 Both a tasting venue and a microbrewery, it is the perfect place for drinks with friends and beer lovers.
 [Read more]

-Discover all these great places on the map below!
+Explore all these top spots on the map below!

 What's on offer in Paris's 18th arrondissement?
 Good addresses and ideas for outings